Delta Decision for Flood Risk Management

 The Steering Group for the Management of Water Crises and Floods (SMWO) improved water crisis management.
 An Evacuation Module for Large-Scale Floods is now available, including the app and website overstroomik.nl.
 The National Water and Floods Information System (LIWO) provides up-to-date flood information.

 ‘The Safety Region Approach for Floods’ (WAVE2020) was a programme directed by the Steering Group for the Management of Water Crises and Floods (SMWO).
-The aim was to embed the management of water crises in the crisis plans of the safety regions.
+The aim was to root the management of water crises in the crisis plans of the safety regions.
 The safety regions worked in recent years on improving evacuation plans and collaboration between parties.
 The WAVE2020 Programme has now been completed but work is still continuing on the analyses.
 The lessons learned from the 2021 floods in Limburg will be included in those analyses.
 WAVE2020 has submitted a number of recommendations to the SMWO and they will be implemented in consultation with the Delta Programme.

-Plans for 2021-2026
+Plans for 2024-2026

 Projects, activities and milestones